PAUL34913/msp1-cv/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Firefox, Google Chrome, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, and i-Pad.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.